We've got your back.

 Back pain is very common, with around 80% of people experiencing back pain at some point in their life.
 It should generally not be a cause for concern, but can interfere with daily activities.

-The webinar below was created by Remedy Physio Ltd in partnership with Juice.
+The webinar below was created by Remedy Physio Ltd in partnership with the Staff Wellbeing Programme.
 It explores the definition of lower back pain and how it can be prevented and treated.

 What causes back pain?